vvvv/The-Gray-Book/reference/getting-started/cc/introduction-for-creative-coders.md

 * vvvv is still Windows only, which is planned to change at some point
 * vvvv cannot export to mobiles or the web.
 This is not totally out of the question, but not on the roadmap as of now

+## What people are using vvvv for
+vvvv is used in a wide range of projects covering topics like: generative-design, interaction-design, data-visualization, computer-vision, VR, show-control, physical-computing and machine-learning.
+Have a look at the [Gallery](https://visualprogramming.net/#Gallery) to see some specific examples.

 ## Getting Started
 Watch the [Tutorials](https://www.youtube.com/playlist?list=PLBTgwgsWWcT_VMMrwsy3Ao7_ubazEGL4s) to learn the very basics.
-As you have more specific questions, find them answered in the  [HowTo's](https://www.youtube.com/playlist?list=PLBTgwgsWWcT_VMMrwsy3Ao7_ubazEGL4s).
+As you have more specific questions, find them answered in the  [HowTo's](https://www.youtube.com/playlist?list=PLBTgwgsWWcT-G9lk-IlKLkGZJ9NnXcuBV).

 Press F1 in vvvv to open the Helpbrowser.
 There you'll find numerous example and help patches on various topics.
 Also: With any node selected press F1 to see its dedicated help patch.

 Any questions left?
-Get them answered in the [forum](http://discourse.vvvv.org) or [chat](https://app.element.io/#/room/#vvvv:matrix.org).
+Get help and support by the developers and a welcoming global community in the [forum](http://discourse.vvvv.org) or [chat](https://app.element.io/#/room/#vvvv:matrix.org).